 LDAP integration for Tower is configured in the file /etc/tower/conf.d/ldap.py.
 No configuration is accessible via the Tower user interface.
-Review the comments in that file for information on LDAP configuration and contact Ansible support via the Red Hat Customer Portal if you need help: https://access.redhat.com/
+Review the comments in that file for information on LDAP configuration and contact Ansible via the Red Hat Customer portal at https://access.redhat.com/ if you need further assistance.